mikependon/RepoDB.NET/pages/operations/executereader.md

 ---
 layout: page
-title: "ExecuteQuery (RepoDb)"
+title: "ExecuteReader (RepoDb)"
-permalink: /operations/executequery
+permalink: /operations/executereader
-tags: [repodb, tutorial, executequery, orm, hybrid-orm, sqlserver]
+tags: [repodb, tutorial, executereader, orm, hybrid-orm, sqlserver]
 ---

-## ExecuteQuery
+## ExecuteReader

 This method is used to execute a raw-SQL directly towards the database.
 It returns an instance of `IDbDataReader` object.